Bundesliga

 Exceptions

 Bayern and Dortmund both qualified via the ranking pathway.
-Their UEFA Champions League performances in the qualifying period (2021-2024) left them in 3rd and 6th place respectively in the UEFA coefficient system.
+Their UEFA Champions League performances in the qualifying period (2021-2024) left them in third and sixth place respectively in the UEFA coefficient system.
 It means they are the first (Bayern) and third-highest (BVB) ranked qualifiers via the ranking pathway.

 bold type indicates continental champions & title-winning season